neilblom/wordlist-writer/docs/Frontend_Architecture.md

 * load frequency JSON from public/frequency
 * load lemma JSON from public/lemmas
 * load cognate JSON from public/cognates
+* load dictionary profile for the active project
 * initialize masterList and masterSet
 * initialize frequencySet with normalized lemmas
 * render initial UI for all columns